biaslab/ForneyLab.jl/docs/src/user-guide.md

 Whereas belief propagation computes exact inference for the random variables of interest, variational message passing (VMP) and expectation propagation (EP) algorithms are approximation methods that can be applied to a larger range of models.

-### Exact inference
+### Belief propagation
 The way to instruct ForneyLab to generate a belief propagation algorithm (also known as a sum-product algorithm) is by using the `sumProductAlgorithm` function.
 This function takes as argument(s) the random variable(s) for which we want to infer the posterior distribution.
-As an example, consider the following hierarchical model where the mean of a Gaussian distribution is represented by another Gaussian distribution.
+As an example, consider the following hierarchical model in which the mean of a Gaussian distribution is represented by another Gaussian distribution whose mean is modelled by another Gaussian distribution.
 ```@example 1
 g = FactorGraph() # create a new factor graph
 @RV m2 ~ GaussianMeanVariance(0.0, 1.0)